LipSurf/plugins/docs/README.md

  - Testing is built-in

 ### Quick Complete Example Plugin
-Writing your own plugins for LipSurf is *pleasureably* straightforward.
+Writing your own plugins for LipSurf is *pleasurably* straightforward.

 <<< @/docs/assets/Gmail.ts